risk-first/website/estimating/Fixing-Scrum.md

 But the problem is that now the developers have to coordinate their work to be ready before the Sprint Review starts.
 Even for a _development team of one_ it can be a challenge to coordinate like this:   often, development is completed a few days early, or incomplete by the day of the demo, so it might be easier to move the meeting.

-As the number of developers in the team grows, the [Coordination Risk](/Coordination-Risk.md) increases:  rather than bulls-eye'ing a single feature for demo day, you're now expecting a whole team to do it.
+As the number of developers in the team grows, the [Coordination Risk](/Coordination-Risk.md) increases:  rather than bulls-eye-ing a single feature for demo day, you're now expecting a whole team to do it.

 Nevertheless, time-boxing is foundational principle of Scrum.
 So in order to get time-boxing to work, this means we have to rely on planning and estimating.